joshxfi/track-as-one/README.md

 </div>

 ## What is it?
 [trackAsOne](https://github.com/joshxfi/trackAsOne) is a platform that enables students to track homework, activities, and more together with their friends or classmates.
-With this platform, you can create rooms, invite your friends, and track tasks in a way that nobody gets left behind!
-You can also create a room with just yourself for your personal tasks! [#WeTrackAsOne](https://github.com/joshxfi/trackAsOne).
+With this platform, you can create rooms, invite your friends, and track tasks collaboratively!

 ## Project Status
 Currently in development using mobile-first approach.